Toan04h/Sales-Subsystem/readme.md

 # 📦 Sales Subsystem

-A Java application built in Eclipse as part of the Capstone project.
+A Java application built in Eclipse as part of the Freshman project.
 This subsystem handles core sales functionality, including product records, transactions, and integration with the larger system.

 ---